Brandon Creighton: Confederate monuments

 In 2017, Creighton introduced legislation, SB 112, which would forbid local governments from moving or changing memorials that have stood on public lands for more than 40 years.
 Monuments older than 20 years and less than 40 years old could be moved only with legislative approval, and under the legislation those monuments would need to be placed in "a prominent location."
 Monuments less than 20 years old could be moved if approved by the Texas legislature, the Texas Historical Commission, or the State Preservation Board.

 The measure would prevent San Antonio officials from removing the obelisk statue of an unnamed Confederate soldier in the downtown Travis Park.

 LGBTQ rights

 In 2019, Creighton sponsored SB 15, which weakens anti-discrimination laws passed by Texas cities.
 Creighton said it stood for "Texas values."

 In 2025, Creighton sponsored SB 12, which requires parental consent for students to join school clubs, and a ban on school clubs which are "based on sexual orientation or gender identity."

-Diversity, Equity, and Inclusion
+Diversity, equity, and inclusion

 In 2023, Creighton authored SB 17 which prohibited diversity, equity, and inclusion activities at Texas public institutions of higher education.
 This bill resulted in the termination of programs such as the multicultural engagement, support for undocumented students, and gender & sexuality centers.
 Additionally, hundreds of jobs were slashed across Texas public colleges and universities in response.
-Additionally, he authored Senate Bill 37 which promotes censorship of topics (such as race and gender) in core courses of higher education.
+Creighton also authored SB 37, a bill which "drastically limit[s] how the state’s public universities teach their students about history, race and inequality."

+Border wall

+In 2025, Creighton filed a bill to allow the state to use eminent domain to seize land to build the border wall.
+The bill died in committee.